Pablo Hasél: Legal troubles

 In October 2011, Hasél was arrested and bailed for a song titled Democracia, su puta madre in which he praised Manuel Pérez Martínez "Camarada Arenas", the former secretary general of the PCE(r), who was sentenced to 17 years in prison for belonging to the terrorist group GRAPO.
 In April 2014, Hasél was given a two-year prison sentence for the lyrics of ten songs in praise of GRAPO, ETA, Al-Qaeda the Red Army Faction and Terra Lliure, and threats against leading politicians like José Bono or Patxi Lopez.

 The Audiencia Nacional court suspended his entry into prison for three years in September 2019, on condition that he not reoffend, since the sentence was less than two years.
 Hasél violated this condition by continuing to sing and tweet.
-Hasél has denied that Al-Qaeda was listed among the groups he was charged with supporting.
+Hasél has denied that he supports Al-Qaeda or that it was listed among the groups he was charged with supporting.

 In May 2014, Hasél was arrested for being part of a group of around fifteen people that attacked a stall belonging to the Lleida Identitària, linked to the far-right Platform for Catalonia (PxC) party.

+In November 2014, Hasél released a song called "Menti-ros" which included several depictions of shooting, stabbing or bombing the mayor of Lleida, Àngel Ros.
+He was charged with making threats.
+In February 2017 he was convicted of disrespecting authority, after the court concluded that the song did not meet the legal definition of a threat.
+He was fined €530.

 In June 2016, Hasél pushed, insulted and sprayed washing-up liquid at a TV3 journalist.
 He received six months in prison and a fine of €12,150 in June 2020.
 A few days after the court ruling and as a result of it, a group of unknown individuals attacked the headquarters of TV3 in Lleida.
 In the same month, he received a 21/2-year sentence and €2,500 fine for assault and obstruction of justice, namely for kicking and threatening a witness in the October 2017 trial of a policeman eventually acquitted of assaulting a minor, accusing him of providing false testimony.
 This sentence was confirmed in 2021, days after his imprisonment.

 In a February 2018 interview, Hasél defended his support of the Catalan Republic, and developed his position on free speech: "I will not be a hypocrite, I do not defend freedom of expression in the abstract.
 I do not defend the freedom of expression of a pedophile or a Nazi to say that homosexuals should be killed.
 Precisely, I fight against that. [...]
 I stand for freedom of expression to fight for democratic rights."
 Later on, in another interview, in March 2018 Hasél said he was unable to find work due to his criminal convictions that disqualified him from the public sector for ten years, and that his last work had been grape picking in France.